manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/contributing.md

 If you've identified an error, have a suggestion, or wish to discuss an improvement:

+- Create a GitHub login if you do not already have one
 - Visit our GitHub repository: [manaakiwhenua/PANNZ-source-data](https://github.com/manaakiwhenua/PANNZ-source-data)
 - Open a new [Issue](https://github.com/manaakiwhenua/PANNZ-source-data/issues)
 - You will be prompted to select a "issue template" - Please select either the Guidelines or Dataset template